What To Bring On A Picnic

 We love these easy one bowl brownies -see the recipe here.

-These chocolate chip cookies are also a favourite and perfect for a picnic -see our recipe here.
+These chocolate chip cookies are also a favourite and the perfect sweet treats for a picnic -see our recipe here.

 Anything that you can bring in a mason jar makes them perfect for a picnic and easy to travel with.
 You might like our cupcakes in a jar -recipe here.